Faecal egg count reduction test

-The fecal egg count reduction test was suggested in the World Association for the Advancement of Veterinary Parasitology guideline for estimating the reduction in fecal egg counts and its corresponding confidence interval.
+The faecal egg count reduction test was suggested in the World Association for the Advancement of Veterinary Parasitology guideline for estimating the reduction in faecal egg counts and its corresponding confidence interval.

 The results of this test can be used to determine the anthelmintic resistance status of the animals.

 Generally an analytical sensitivity of 50 is used, 15 is also possible if a greater sensitivity is desired.
 In order to reduce the counting variability, using groups of at least 10-15 animals was suggested, depending on the animal species of interest.
-In addition, the mean pre-treatment fecal egg counts should be at least 150 eggs per gram, otherwise the test can give unreliable results.
+In addition, the mean pre-treatment faecal egg counts should be at least 150 eggs per gram, otherwise the test can give unreliable results.